antsmartian/lets-build-express/README.md

 # Why?
 I find people do often get confused with how `next` works, or how route order works in `express`.
 By building the `express` library, we can gain a more solid understanding.
 Also, it's fun!

-#### Note
-Its work in progress, but minial working library and the tutorial is down below

 Each chapter will build `express` step by step with running examples.

 Here is the TOC: